dnschneid/crouton/README.md

 keep in mind.

 When issuing the command to build your chroot, you will want to add '-t touch' to your command.
-If you are adding a GUI '-t touch,xfce' is how to do it.
+If you are adding a WM '-t touch,xfce' is how to do it.

-Be aware that until your favorite user interface supports HiDPI, results may vary.
+Be aware that until your favorite window manager supports HiDPI, results may vary.
 Users are having good luck using XFCE with a few minor tweaks:

  1. In XFCE, right-click the desktop and choose Desktop Settings.